ProtonMail/WebClients/packages/bundler/Readme.md

 - `--branch`: **Mandatory** ex: deploy-settings
 - `--api`: Typeof branch to deploy (dev/beta/build/etc.)
 - `--flow`: Type of flow (_Usefull only for WebClient_)
-- `--custom`: Custom text to display when we call log-commits` (_inside the message to send_)
 - `--no-lint`: Ignore lint task on deploy
 - `--appMode`: Type of bundle for the app (ex: standalone is an option for protonmail-settings)
-- `--silentMessage`: No messages sent if dev/prod/beta dist
 - `--default-branch`: Default master, What's the default branch on your repository (usually master, usefull for the package-lock update)
 - `--git`: At the end of the bundle we're going to commit and deploy to the branch `--branch`
 - `--only-git`: We commit and deploy and existing directory `dist` to the branch `--branch`